CodeYourFuture/CYF-Workshops/git-day-1/README.md

 👓 Notice what happens when you carry out step 1.

-(In this course, you will probably want to just stage all of your changes most of the time).

 2. View the **Staged Changes** area in your **Source Control** panel.

 ### 📸 4.
 Create the commit